Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Self-similar processes with stationary max-increments

 in terms of convergence of finite-dimensional distributions.
-Then $(Y(t), \, t\geq 0)$ is self-similar with exponent $H>0$ of self-similarity, and has stationary max-increments.
-Furthermore, the sequence $(a_n)$ is regularly varying with index $H$. \end{theorem} \begin{proof} The facts that the limiting process $(Y(t), \, t\geq 0)$ is self-similar with exponent $H>0$ of self-similarity, and that the sequence $(a_n)$ is regularly varying with index $H$, follow from the Lamperti theorem; see \cite{lamperti:1962}, or Theorem 2.1.1 in \cite{embrechts:maejima:2002}.
-Note that the distinction between convergence along a discrete sequence $n\to\infty$, or along a continuous sequence $\lambda\to\infty$, disappears for maxima of stationary processes.
+Then $(Y(t), t\geq0)$ is self-similar with exponent $H>0$ of self-similarity, and has stationary max-increments.
+Furthermore, \mbox{$(Y(t), t\geq0)$} is continuous in probability.
+The sequence $(a_n)$ is regularly varying with index $H$. \end{theorem} \begin{pf} The facts that the limiting process $(Y(t), t\geq0)$ is self-similar with exponent $H\geq0$ of self-similarity, and that the sequence $(a_n)$ is regularly varying with index $H$, follow from the Lamperti theorem; see Lamperti \cite{lamperti:1962}, or Theorem 2.1.1 in Embrechts and Maejima \cite{embrechts:maejima:2002}.
+The case $H=0$ is ruled out by the assumption that $P(Y(t)=Y(1))<1$ for $t\neq1$.
+Lamperti's theorem is usually stated and proved in the context of convergence in the situation when the time is scaled by a parameter converging to infinity along the real values, whereas in our situation the time scaling converges to infinity along a discrete sequence of the integers.
+However, it is easy to check that for maxima of stationary processes convergence along a discrete sequence provides the same information as convergence along all real values.
+Note, further, that for every $0\leq t_1<t_2$ and $n$ large enough,

+by the stationarity.
+Taking weak limits, we see that the difference $Y(t_2)-Y(t_1)$ is nonnegative and bounded stochastically by $Y (2(t_2-t_1) )$.
+Therefore, it follows from the self-similarity of $(Y(t), t\geq0)$ that it is continuous in probability.

 We check now the stationarity of the max-increments of the limiting process.
-Let $r>0$, and $t_i>0, \, i=1,\ldots, k$, some $k\geq 1$.
+Let $r>0$, and $t_i>0, i=1,\ldots, k$, some $k\geq1$.
 Write

 By the assumption of the theorem and stationarity of the process $(X_1,X_2,\ldots)$,